 I always find that, once the foundation has been laid within clarity and understanding of differences in energy and need, a new appreciation enters discussions, even between team members who did not get along well in the past.

 The decision that was reached, was found within connecting specific roles towards team members, especially during the meeting times when they needed to get to a decision.

-It was a process that had its own growing pains, but, six months later I was informed by the Chairperson that the team was in a completely different space.
-Decision flowed from every meeting.
-The company experienced fresh and energized vision and direction from them as a leadership team.
+It was a process that had its growing pains, but, six months later I was informed by the Chairperson that the team was in a completely different space.
+The decision flowed from every meeting.
+The company experienced a fresh and energized vision and direction from them as a leadership team.

 And, as a Chairperson, he felt relieved and empowered by the support he got from mike when it came to the decision-making process.